Table of Contents

 Alternatives to Secured Business Lines of Credit

 A secured business line of credit can be a great way to even out gaps in your cash flow or buoy your finances.
-However, a credit line isn’t your only business financing option.
+However, a credit line isn’t necessarily your only business financing option.
 Others include:

 Business Loans

 Unlike a business line of credit, a business loan provides you with a lump sum of capital that you pay back (plus interest) in regular installments.
-(One exception is a delayed draw term loan, which allows you to withdraw predefined amounts of a total pre-approved loan amount.)
+(One exception is a delayed draw term loan, which allows you to withdraw predefined amounts of a total preapproved loan amount.)

 Business loans can be secured or unsecured and may require a down payment.
 A loan can be a good choice when you need financing for a specific project or major acquisition or investment that will help grow your business.
+If your business is new, a startup business loan may be easier for you to qualify for.

-Recommended: Calculating Debt to Income Ratio
+Recommended: Calculating Debt-to-Income Ratio

 Merchant Cash Advances